 Implementation of our Design and Technology Provision

-DT at Whitehouse is taught through carefully chosen termly projects, linked to our enquiry question themes.
+DT at Whitehouse is taught through carefully chosen theme-based projects, linked to our enquiry question.
 DT is taught through a sequence of weekly lessons or through dedicated DT curriculum days.
-Our DT curriculum consists of four areas: designing, making, evaluating and technical knowledge and cooking and nutrition.
-Where possible, each year group will complete a project using textiles, construction, mechanics and food as well as studying a key designer or inventor.
-Year group specific targets have been developed so children revisit and develop their knowledge and skills year on year in all four areas.
-Teachers use these targets to plan and assess learning in DT, using differentiated three step learning objectives and gold challenges.
-Pupils in key stage 1 learn how to make simple designs, select and use appropriate materials and evaluate their designs.
-Pupils in key stage 2 will broaden their knowledge and begin to develop their own design criteria and plan their own projects thinking about material choices and the product’s function.
+Our DT curriculum consists of four areas: designing, making, evaluating and technical knowledge, and cooking and nutrition.
+Each year group will complete a project using textiles, construction or mechanics and food as well as studying a key designer or inventor.
+Year group specific targets have been developed so children revisit and develop their knowledge, skills and vocabulary year on year in all four areas.
+Teachers use these targets to focus their lesson planning and create scaffolded three step learning objectives and gold challenges.
+Focussing on one key areas reduces cognitive load and allows teachers to assess each concept accurately.

+Children in key stage 1 learn how to make simple designs, select and use appropriate materials and evaluate their designs.
+Children in key stage 2 will broaden their knowledge and begin to develop their own design criteria and plan their own projects thinking about material choices and the product’s function.
 Children learn about the seasonality of foods and the principles of a healthy varied diet.

-All pupils use sketch books to record each stage of the design process.
-Planning, making and evaluation skills may also be evident across the curriculum in subjects such as art, science and English.
+All children use sketch books to record each stage of the design process.
+Planning, making and evaluation skills are embedded across the curriculum and may also be evident in subjects such as art, science and English.
 The school has a variety of DT resources and equipment which are used to enrich our children’s learning.
 Teachers also create enthusiasm at home through inspiring homework tasks.
 Children’s work is showcased on classroom displays or through parent exhibitions.
 Where possible, enrichment opportunities such as trips or visits are also planned to allow children opportunities to experience local design/architecture or meet designers first hand.

 Impact of our Design and Technology Provision